 Course Outline

-Module-1 Introduction, Basics and Case Studies from Power Utility Companies
+Module 1: Introduction, Basics and Case Studies from Power Utility Companies

 - Fundamentals of all technology stacks in IIoT

-- Broad Scale Application Area
+- Broad Scale Application Areas

-- Smart Meter, Smart Car, Smart Grid- brief definition, adoption and challenges
+- Smart Meter, Smart Car, Smart Grid - brief definition, adoption, and challenges

 - Business Rule generation for IoT

-- 3 layered architecture of Big Data –Physical (Sensors), Communication and Data Intelligence
+- 3-layered architecture of Big Data - Physical (Sensors), Communication, and Data Intelligence

-Module- 2 : Sensors, Hardware & Sensor Networks
+Module 2: Sensors, Hardware and Sensor Networks

-- Development of Sensor communication protocols –history to modern days.
-Legacy protocols like Modbus, relay, HART to modern day Zigbee, Zwave, X10,Bluetooth, ANT, 6LoPAN, WiFi-x, NB-IoT, SignalFx, LORA
+- Development of Sensor communication protocols – from history to modern days.
+Legacy protocols like Modbus, relay, HART to modern day Zigbee, Zwave, X10, Bluetooth, ANT, 6LoPAN, WiFi-x, NB-IoT, SignalFx, LORA

-- Powering options for sensors-Battery, solar, Mobile and PoE
+- Powering options for sensors - Battery, solar, Mobile, and PoE

 - Energy harvesting solutions for wearables

-- SoC( Sensors on Chips) and MEMS based sensors
+- SoC (Sensors on Chips) and MEMS based sensors

 - Sampling rate matching with application – why it matters in business?